Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Results

 Previously, a phase transition between cooperative and defective behavior in the Public Goods game as a function of the synergy $r$ was observed for the spatial version~\cite{SzaboHauert2002,Brandtetal2003,Helbingetal2010c} of the game (but not the well-mixed version).
 We can study the critical point and its dependence on punishment in detail in the well-mixed version of the game, where analytical predictions (as outlined above) are available.
 We show in Fig.~\ref{fig-crit} the average probability to cooperate (solid line) and to punish (dashed line) as a function of synergy for our default values $\gamma=0.2$ and $\beta=0.8$.
 Cooperation sets in at $r=4$ and becomes prevalent for synergies just exceeding that.

+The simulations show that the phase transition is broadened from the expected first-order behavior, owing to two factors: finite population size and finite mutation rate.
+The inset in Fig.~\ref{fig-crit} shows the transition in the absence of punishment at two different mutation rates, suggesting that mutations introduce ``disorder-broadening"~\cite{ImryWortis1979}, which can lead to complete ``rounding" of the discontinuous transition.

 We will now study how punishment affects the critical point.
-The average probability of cooperation in Fig.~\ref{fig-crit} shows the typical behavior of an order parameter as a function of the critical parameter $r$.
-It is instructive to run a control of the experiment where punishment does not exist.
-If we force $p_P=0$, cooperation does not set in until $r=4.5$ (see inset in Fig.~\ref{fig-crit}) and only becomes dominant at $r=5$.
+The average probability of cooperation in Fig.~\ref{fig-crit} shows the typical behavior of an order parameter as a function of the critical parameter $r$ in a broadened first-order transition.
 Thus, although punishment is sporadic when it is possible--and drifts when cooperation is established--it is essential to lower the critical barrier for cooperation.
 The probability distribution of the punishment gene throughout the population (Fig.~\ref{fig-hist}) shows that punishment is never prevalent: it is absent below the critical point, while the distribution is close to uniform (because of drift) above it.
 In a sense, punishment catalyzes the transition from defection to cooperation.
 Note also that the levels of cooperation achieved (at a given $r$) are significantly higher when punishment exists, even though punishment is only weakly selected for.
 Apparently, the possibility of punishment alone is sufficient to enforce higher levels of cooperation, but the mechanism for this enforcement is not immediately clear as punishment is rare above the critical point.